-With so many moving pieces and so much at stake, every team needs a leader to weigh up the options and make the tough decisions.
-Almost by definition, a project manager is a leader and therefore needs strong leadership qualities to be successful in the job.
-Whether it’s making tough decisions about resource allocation or keeping a cool head when reacting to unexpected obstacles mid-project, leadership skills are incredibly important.
+With so many moving pieces and so much at stake, every team needs a leader to weigh the options and make the tough decisions.
+Almost by definition, a project manager is a leader and therefore requires strong leadership qualities to be successful in the job.
+Whether it’s making tough decisions about resource allocation or keeping a cool head when reacting to unexpected obstacles mid-project, leadership skills of a project manager are incredibly important.

-The influence of technology in this area: You can be an intelligent leader, able to motivate and inspire the team, and always remain cool under pressure.
+The influence of technology in this area: You can be an intelligent leader, motivate and inspire the team, and always remain calm under pressure.
 But without 100% visibility over your resources, it can be difficult to stay on top of a project.
-A lot of the popular PPM tools do not offer viable options for resource management, forcing project managers to use outdated applications.
-These tools don’t offer the visibility required to get to grips with resource data in a way that can help great leaders lead from the front.
+Many popular PPM tools do not offer viable options for resource management, forcing project managers to use outdated applications.
+These tools don’t provide the visibility required to get to grips with resource data to help great leaders lead from the front effectively.

-Getting projects completed on time is a key measure of success for project managers.
+Getting projects completed on time is of the key project management skills.
 Being able to schedule your resources so that tasks are completed on time is therefore fundamental.
 Great project managers must be able to manage their own time as well as the time of every member of their team.
 Priorities, schedules, and timelines help project managers deliver on time.

-The influence of technology in this area: Optimizing resource allocation by making sure the right tasks are allocated to the right people is key to ensuring time isn’t wasted.
-Timesheets are a project managers best friend in achieving this goal.
+The influence of technology in this area: Optimizing resource allocation by ensuring the right tasks are allocated to the right people is vital to ensuring time isn’t wasted.
+Timesheets are a project manager’s best friend in achieving this goal.
 Using technology to input timesheet data which can be easily analyzed alongside resource data can really help a project manager boost the efficiency of their teams.

 Looking at the big picture of a project is critical for project management.
 A project manager needs to be able to plan for all outcomes and eventualities in advance so that they can figure out the best path forward.
-As such, planning is one of the primary project manager skills businesses need to deal with unforeseen obstacles.
+As such, planning is one of the primary project manager skills businesses need to deal with unforeseen circumstances and achieve success.

 The influence of technology in this area: There are innovative solutions on the market offering next-level planning capabilities.
 For instance, real-time modelling and reporting allow project managers to move resources around in real-time and see the impact of their decisions on resource allocation.
 Also, what-if analysis is a powerful tool that can help you test possible scenarios in a risk-free environment, so that you are prepared for all eventualities.

 Everyone needs to be clear about their roles and objectives in the organization or company.
-People need to know what jobs they have been allocated and the timeframes they need to abide by.
+People need to know what jobs they have been allocated and the timeframes they need to follow.
 Also, key stakeholders at the board level, or in the project management office (PMO), need to be updated on all resource and project data so that they can provide initial sign-off and then, post-project, measure success.

-The influence of technology in this area: A research paper from the Project Management Institute indicated that 90% of a project manager’s time is given over to communicating with their team.
-With modern day trends for remote, flexible, and home-working stretching teams across the globe, communication is as important as ever.
+The influence of technology in this area: A research paper from the Project Management Institute indicated that 90% of a project manager’s time is spent communicating effectively with their team.
+With modern day trends for remote, flexible, and home-working stretching teams across the globe, professional communication is as important as ever.
 Project manager technical skills are also necessary in today’s modern world.
 Cloud technology that allows everyone to access important information anytime, anywhere, and on any device is not only useful- it’s vital to the development of businesses.
 Visual models and reports (which can easily be shared or attached in emails) make it easy for everyone to understand project progress.
 Technology also allows managers to learn new information regarding operations, create alternative approaches if necessary, and set flexible terms and goals for business objectives.